 While technically optional, having your home inspected is always encouraged as a means of avoiding possible future complications with your purchase.
 Though inspection prices may run as high as several hundred dollars, investing in this important step can potentially save you much more money down the road.
 Some specific points of inspection include mold, septic, termite, foundational, structural, and HVAC inspections.

 The extra fees involved in a home purchase can make the process feel that much more overwhelming, but don’t let them intimidate you.
-Our experienced Orlando Homes For Sale team has helped countless clients organize their budgets to best manage these expenses, and we can help you too.
+Our experienced Authentic Real Estate Team has helped countless clients organize their budgets to best manage these expenses, and we can help you too.